afaraone/CV/README.md

 #### Quick Learner
  - Makers Academy

- I had already studied some programming in my spare time in the past.
 At Makers I took on the challenge of a fast-paced learning environment.
 Not only did I learn Ruby and JS, I become comfortable with using web frameworks, CI/CD and HTTP requests.

 - Living and working in China